 I had tried some of the inks on the first switch to production in Solvenia, but found them to be thin, watery and lacking good colour depth.
 As such I did not use the ink and never recommended it to others.

 Bottle design is an important issue as it impacts the ability to get all the ink out of the bottle.
-Sheaffer has a relatively low bottle, versus taller and narrower, and the bottle gets wider at the base than the top.
+Sheaffer has a relatively low bottle versus taller and narrower bottle.
 This is great for stability of the bottle on the desk, but means that more ink sits in the bottom of the bottle that at the upper portion of the bottle.
 No problem with the first couple of fills, but if you use a big pen, with a big nib, as the ink goes down, it becomes impossible to submerge the nib in the ink and get a good secure fill.

 Some manufactures like Waterman, or OMAS has various flat sides along the bottle that support tilting the bottle when the ink level gets low.

 Enter a new line of Shaeffer inks released in 2021 in the US and UK markets.
 In 2022 it was available in Canada.
 I picked up at bottle at Nikaido in Steveston and also in Paris (June 2022) where the ink was was available in some of the larger pen stores.

 The new bottle is like a small jam jar, a straight tall bottle.
 It includes the small reservoir to collect ink to assist with filling.
 There are nine colours: Retro Sunset (orange), Inferno (red), Latte (brown), Amesthyst (purple tone), Coastal Blue (turquoise), Very Verde (green), Renegade Blue (blue), Bling (grey) and No Fuss (black).